trongtb88/springboot-grpc-docker/README.md

 To call grpc server from client, you can use BloomGrpc
 - https://github.com/uw-labs/bloomrpc/blob/master/README.md
-Choose proto file
+- Choose proto file
-Paste localhost:6565 to Textbox and run command
+- Copy & Paste localhost:6565 to Textbox address and run command